Yodel (company)

-Yodel is a delivery service company based in Liverpool, England.
+Yodel was a delivery service company based in Liverpool, England.
 It was originally known as the Home Delivery Network (HDN, full name Home Delivery Network Limited, HDNL), until it acquired the business-to-business (B2B) and retail (B2C) operations of DHL Express UK and thereafter, rebranded itself as Yodel in May 2010.
 Previously privately owned by the billionaire brothers David and Frederick Barclay, it was acquired by Jacob Corlett, founder of tech logistics firm Shift in February 2024 through holding company YDLGP Ltd and later transferred to another holding company Judge Logistics Ltd, which in turn was announced to have been acquired by InPost in April 2025.

+The Yodel brand ceased trading permanently on 17 July 2026 and all its operations moved under the InPost brand.